The Core Mandate: A New Digital Social Contract

 - The Free Speech Chilling Effect: While the focus on 'legal but harmful' content was softened, concerns remain.
 The "duty of care" model and the threat of massive fines could lead platforms to over-censor legitimate content to be risk-averse.
 This could disproportionately affect discussion on sensitive topics or content from marginalised communities, leading to a form of "collateral censorship" where platforms remove anything that might be deemed risky.

 - Technical Feasibility and "Magical Thinking": Many technologists and privacy experts have accused the government of "magical thinking" by demanding solutions that are not currently possible without severe side effects.
 The idea of a system that can perfectly detect illegal content in encrypted messages without compromising the encryption itself is, for now, a technical fantasy.
+This is often referred to as the "nerd-baiting" problem, where politicians demand impossible tech solutions.

 New Criminal Offences Explained

 The Act also creates several new criminal offences to target specific types of online abuse that were previously difficult to prosecute.
+These apply to individuals, not just platforms.

 - Cyberflashing: It is now a specific criminal offence to send an unsolicited image or video of genitals to another person for the purpose of sexual gratification, alarm, or humiliation.